Changing and Self-criticism: When does it end?

 Why does it work?

-Because once we recognize Thought in action: we see how the mind works, and feel more confident and hopeful, despite the natural mental state changes: peaceful or agitated (inhale – exhale).
+Because once we recognize Thought in action: we see how the mind works, and feel more confident and hopeful, despite the natural mental state changes: peaceful or agitated .

--On the other hand, when the mind is peaceful, I know; and remember that we are deeply OK and complete.
-I know that we are nature in human form and since nature is resilient; we are resilient.
+-On the other hand, when the mind is peaceful, we understand; and remember that we are deeply OK and complete.
+We know that we are nature in human form and since nature is resilient; we are resilient.
 When we are in a peaceful state of mind; we remember that we are designed to bounce back, no need to fear any feeling or experience.

 There are many ways to return to balance and mental health: coaching, therapy, shadow work, meditation, tapping, journaling, talking to a friend, mindfulness, going for a walk, etc., etc. Everybody has a way to return to center, because that is our true nature.
 We always find the bridge to return home: We are resilient.